 Wisconsin became a state in 1848.
 At that time Greenbush was a booming little village with two stores, a school, a sawmill, a wagon shop, a blacksmith and a doctor.
 The trail between Sheboygan and Fond du Lac had been improved by the territorial government.
 There were plans for further improvements by building a plank road.

 Sylvanus Wade sold most of his land to enterprising settlers.
 They, like him, were willing to stake their futures on the little community.
 The Wades kept a tavern in their log house.
 As the years passed and business grew, they twice expanded the structure.

-The new Wade House stagecoach inn opened to the public in 1850.
+The new Wade House stagecoach hotel opened to the public in 1850.
 It was built of locally harvested and sawn lumber.
-Its three-story Greek Revival-style reflected the architectural fashion of the "civilized" east.
+Its three-story, Greek Revival style reflected the architectural fashion of the "civilized" East.

 Heyday Wanes, New Railroad Bypasses Greenbush, 1860s

-The Wade House stagecoach inn heyday lasted little more than a decade.
+The Wade House stagecoach hotel heyday lasted little more than a decade.
 In the early 1860s the railroad became the main transportation artery between the port of Sheboygan and the interior of the state.
 It bypassed Greenbush entirely, establishing a terminal two miles north in Glenbeulah.
 By the mid 1860s the growth and prosperity of Greenbush had stalled.
 The village became a sleepy rural hamlet.
-For the next 80 years three generations of Wades lived in the building and it continued to function as an inn until around 1910.
+For the next 80 years three generations of Wades lived in the building and it continued to function as a hotel until around 1910.

-Restoration Plans Falter and the Inn Deteriorates, 1940s
+Restoration Plans Falter and the Hotel Deteriorates, 1940s

 Kohler Family Restores Wade House, 1950s